KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-MortgageCountdown by TouaregWarrior](https://github.com/TouaregWarrior/MMM-MortgageCountdown)

-1. Recommendation: There is no dependabot configuration file.
-It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
+1. `package.json` issue: No description
+2. `package.json` issue: No repository field.
+3. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
+4. Typo: Found `Magic Mirror` in file `MMM-MortgageCountdown.js`: Replace it with `MagicMirror²`.
+5. Recommendation: Found `eslint .` in file `package.json`: Drop the trailing '.' when invoking ESLint v9 or newer.
-2. Recommendation: No linter configuration was found.
+6. Recommendation: No linter configuration was found.
 A linter is very helpful, it is worth using one even for small projects.
 You can use ESLint or Biome ([ESLint guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md), [Biome guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/biome.md)).
-3. Information: There are updates for 1 dependencie(s):
-   - request -> ^2.88.2

 ### [MMM-MotionDisplay by pjestico](https://github.com/pjestico/MMM-MotionDisplay)